KenBrannigan/GitHubTestBranchProtection/README.md

 We are adding another line for our vs merge test new base commit with no conflict but unchecking the auto merge option.

 We are adding another line for our vs merge test new base commit with no conflict but unchecking the auto merge option 1.

+We are adding another line for our gh merge test new base commit no conflict.